MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 3. After you choose **Create**, the new task group is created and replaces the selected tasks in your pipeline.

 4. All the '$(vars)' from the underlying tasks, excluding the [predefined variables](../build/variables.md), will surface as the mandatory parameters for the newly created task group.

    Today, there is no provision for users to choose which of the task variables to convert into task group parameters.
 In case you don't intend to prameterize a task variable, there is a work around.
 You can provide the same variable as default value for the task group parameter.

-For eg: Let's say you have a task input $(foobar) which you dont intend to paramterize.
+   For example: let's say you have a task input $(foobar) which you don't intend to parameterize.
 However, when you create a task group, the task input is converted into task group parameter 'foobar'.
 Now you can provide the default value for the task group parameter 'foobar' as $(foobar).
 This ensures at runtime the expanded task gets the same input its intended to.

 5. Save your updated pipeline.